 This Agreement may not be assigned by either party without the advance written consent of the other.
 This Agreement shall be binding upon the heirs, personal representatives, successors, and permitted assigns of both parties.
 20.0 Notice.

-Any notice to either party hereunder must be in writing signed by the party giving it, and shall be deemed given when mailed postage prepaid by U.S. Postal Service first class, certified or express mail, or other overnight mail service, or hand delivered, when addressed as follows:

-Any notice to either party hereunder must be e deemed given when mailed postage prepaid is mail, or other overnight mail service, or hand by U.S. Postal Service first class, certified or To Institution: To Placement Site: uch other addressee as may be hereafter design ective only when received by the addressee. gnated by written notice.
-All such notices shall Counterpart Originals .
-This Agreement may be executed in one or n ed an original and shall constitute the same ins 22.0 limit, m Paragraph Headings.
-The paragraph headings in this Agreement and anodify, construe, or interpret any provision of the owners Intellectual Property.
-Should any intellectual property be generated es (such as patents, copyrights, and trade secreship and control of such property shall be controled hereto as Attachment and incorporated. ets), Placement Site agrees that the olled by Institution policies which are 24.0 writing Entire Agreement; Modification.
-This Agreement contains all the terms betwee signed by both parties. en the parties and may be amended only in Institut IN WITNESS WHEREOF, the authorized repion execute this Agreement on this day o INSTIT TUTION: PLACE MENT SITE: (Full L egal Name of Institution) (Full Legal Name of Placement Site) Ву: (signature) r: (signature) (printed name) (printed name)
+Any notice to either party hereunder must be in writing signed by the party giving it, and shall be deemed given when mailed postage prepaid by U.S. Postal Service first class, certified or express mail, or other overnight mail service, or hand delivered, when addressed as follows: To Institution: To Placement Site: or to such other addressee as may be hereafter designated by written notice.
+All such notices shall be effective only when received by the addressee.
+Counterpart Originals.
+This Agreement may be executed in one or more counterparts, each of which shall be deemed an original and shall constitute the same instrument.)
+22.0 Paragraph Headings.
+The paragraph headings in this Agreement are used only for ease of reference and do not limit, modify, construe, or interpret any provision of this Agreement.
+23.0 Intellectual Property.
+Should any intellectual property be generated out of this Program or related research activities (such as patents, copyrights, and trade secrets), Placement Site agrees that the ownership and control of such property shall be controlled by Institution policies which are appended hereto as Attachment and incorporated into this Agreement.
+24.0 Entire Agreement; Modification.
+This Agreement contains all the terms between the parties and may be amended only in writing signed by both parties.

-Distribution: 1 copy for Institution

-(title)
+IN WITNESS WHEREOF, the a Institution execute this Agreement on the uthorized representative(s) of Placement Site and of is day of, 20 INSTITUTION: PLACEMENT SITE: (Full Legal Name of Institution) (Full Legal Name of Placement Site) By:(signature) By: (signature) (printed name) (printed name) (title) Distribution: 1 copy for Institution (title)